mtm80/russ-project/research/homepage_and_about_draft.md

 # About
+*new

+Topic

+The motivation behind the selection of this topic is three-fold.
+First, we sought a topic that would be more unusual than another survey of literary questions and political discourse is among the less explored realms of the digital humanities.
+Second, although all three of us are specializing in Russian language, Russian politics are still relatively unfamiliar to us so there is a genuine opportunity to gain insight into the inner workings of Russian government.
+Finally, after all of the excitement of the American presidential election and allegations of Russian involvement in 2016, we were curious to uncover any possible impacts on Russian politics.

+Given our relative lack of familiarity with Russian government, we are taking an general approach to our investigation.
+We selected three leading candidates to form the basis of our research and we analyze their discourse.
+We intend to investigate which topics are of greatest concern to the Russian public, how the candidates address those topics, and how they propose to resolve those concerns.

-The Russian 2018 presidential elections are a being held at an opportune time for this project.
-The election itself is slated for the 18th of March which is well within the timeline of our project.
-Of course, due to the limitations of the course and available manpower, only a few candidates can be analyzed.
+The Russian 2018 presidential elections were being held at an opportune time for this project.
+The election itself was slated for the 18th of March which is well within the timeline of our project.
+Of course, due to the limitations of the course and available manpower, only three candidates can be analyzed.
 Among those that were chosen are Vladimir Putin, Pavel Grudinin, and Vladimir Zhirinovskii.